mdmsrl/website/README.md

 # MDM Webapp
 This repository contains the code for the development and the deplyoment of MDM S.r.l.'s website.

-## Development: Vagrant
+## Development: Python SimpleHTTPServer
-Type: `vagrant up` to boot the virtual machine containing the runtime environment.
-For more info about Vagrant usage please refer to the [offical docs](https://www.vagrantup.com/).
-The virtual machine is provisioned with _ansible_ so make sure you have it before issuing the command above.
+Type: `python2 -m SimpleHTTPServer` to start the static files web server.

-The website will be accessible at  [http://localhost:8080](http://localhost:8080).
+The website will be accessible at  [http://localhost:8000](http://localhost:8000).

-## Deploy: GitHub pages
+## Deploy: Amazon AWS S3
-Ehm... what about `git push`? ;-)
+Take a look inside the `scripts` directory!